Liability vs Full Coverage: Cost Comparison and Which to Choose

 Use this straightforward framework to determine which coverage makes the most sense for you right now.

 Step 1: Check your car's current market value.
 Use Kelley Blue Book or a similar tool to find your vehicle's actual cash value (ACV) today.
-The threshold for considering a switch has moved to around $5,000–$7,500 in 2026, reflecting higher repair costs.
+The threshold for considering a switch sits around $5,000–$7,500 in 2026, reflecting higher repair costs driven by parts tariffs, elevated labor rates averaging $142.82/hour nationally, and the increasing complexity of modern vehicles.

 Step 2: Get quotes for both coverage types.
 Compare what full coverage vs. liability-only would cost you specifically — your rate may differ significantly from national averages based on your age, location, and history.
-See how much car insurance costs by state to benchmark your quote.
+See how much car insurance costs per year vs. per month to benchmark your quote.

 Step 3: Apply the 10% rule.
 If your annual full coverage premium is more than 10% of your car's ACV, liability-only is worth strong consideration.